tazomatalax/Gamepad-printer-control/README.md

 ## Octocontroller
-A script that sends commands from a game controller connected to a PC to Octoprint's REST API over the network

 This Python script allows you to control your OctoPrint-enabled 3D printer using a joystick or gamepad.
 The script uses the **pygame** library to read input from the joystick and sends commands to the OctoPrint server using the **requests** library.

 ## Requirements